sanjaysingh/staticsites/README.md

 # Static Sites Repository
-A place to house the static pages that is then hosted on Azure blob storage.
+A place to house the static pages that is hosted using Github pages.